trngdothuy/Piscine-Sprint-Project-Shared-Bookmarks/README.md

 ## Introduction
 ### User Story

-I'm a developers who loves to learn and self-develop.
-Every day, I spent a lot of time reading online, and I found tons of useful links that I would love to save them to come back later.
-And I also want to share my beautiful and useful bookmarks collection with my fellows.

-Therefore, I create this website so that I can see my list of bookmarks and copy the link.
-Plus, I can add more useful resources.
-At the same time, my fellows can also do that own their own.
-And we can switch from one person's page to another one.

-### User Story (June)
-We are working professionals who want to save a URL that shows the Title and a short description so that we can remember what the page is about without revisiting it, and also share it with our fellow professionals.
+As developers, we spend a lot of time reading articles and technical resources online.
+We want a simple way to save useful links along with a title and short description so that we can easily remember what each resource is about without reopening it.

-So, we are creating this website to work together with other working professionals, so each of us can add, share, and like these useful links when they find them useful.
+We also want to share these bookmarks with other developers, view each other’s saved resources, and interact with them by liking useful links.
+The system should allow us to select different users, view their bookmarks in reverse chronological order, copy links to the clipboard, and add new bookmarks easily through an accessible form.

 ## Set up